edxu96/RexNet/docs/PhD/README.md

 ## 3. How to Prove RexNet Practical and RHPO Representative

 There are three alternative perspectives on how to analyze the multi-agent system, which can be illustrated using the following figure.
 Firstly, the two solid blue boxes include three elements for any prosumer.
 Coordinators optimize CPP operations, cooperate with the client and submit orders to the market.
 There is much relevant literature, like the newsvendor problem with multiple procurements in supply chains [wang2012multiordering](#reference), dynamic pricing techniques for capacity-constrained services [shy2008how](#reference) and inventory management for perishable products [nahmias2011perishable](#reference).
 The second perspectives is to focus on the evolution of market and it includes coordinators only, which is shown by the dashed red box.
-How to deducted the stylized facts is the primary question, which makes it possible to construct the market directly. [buchanan2011it](#reference) The effect of different resolution parameters, introductions of market makers, replacement with periodic double auctions, etc may be explored.
+How to deducted the stylized facts of the market is the primary question, which makes it possible to construct the market directly. [buchanan2011it](#reference) The effect of different resolution parameters, introductions of market makers, replacement with periodic double auctions, etc may be explored.
 It also provides opportunity for researcher with the first perspective to tune parameters.
 Last but not least, a holistic view including all models is necessary.
 The shift from quantity-based to power-time-based cost allocation is the primary concern.

 ![](../../images/4-10.png)